Jessica Parks serves as the Chair of KPWH’s MSPB Practice section.

 Prior to joining the firm, Ms. Parks served as one of three board members on the U.S. Merit Systems Protection Board as a Senate-confirmed Presidential appointee.
-She was first appointed to the Board by President Bush in 1990, and was named Vice Chair of the Board by President Clinton in 1993.
+She was first appointed to the Board by President George H.W.
+Bush in 1990, and was named Vice Chair of the Board by President Bill Clinton in 1993.
 She served as a Board member until 1995, when she joined the firm.
-During her tenure as a Board member, Ms. Parks reviewed and decided thousands of cases, setting precedent for the two million federal employees and managers that constitute the nation’s largest employer, the federal government.
+During her tenure as a Board member, Ms. Parks reviewed and decided thousands of cases, setting precedent for the two million Federal employees and managers that constitute the nation’s largest employer, the federal government.

 Prior to her appointment to the Board, Ms. Parks was an Associate Regional Counsel for the U.S. Department of Housing and Urban Development in HUD’s Atlanta Regional Ofice, where she represented the government in cases before the MSPB, the EEOC, the FLRA, and in federal district and appellate courts.
 She also handled labor arbitrations for the government and advised managers on a wide range of personnel issues.